Samaira (film): Production

 "I felt that 'Samaira' is not a very heroic character.
 It was a more internal journey and that was very interesting for me.
 I am a big fan of Iranian cinema.
 I felt that this film goes in that kind of zone.
 So, I decided that I want to be a part of it."

 Release

 The film was theatrically released on 26 August 2022.

 Reception

 Critical reception

-Mihir Bhanage of The Times of India rates 2 out of 5 praised acting performances of Ketaki and Ankur.
+Mihir Bhanage of The Times of India rates it 2 out of 5 and praised the acting performances of Ketaki and Ankur.